neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Analyzer/Readme.md

 - [BigIntegerUsingUsageAnalyzer.cs](NeoContractAnalyzer/BigIntegerUsingUsageAnalyzer.cs): This analyzer warns about incorrect usage of BigInteger in using statements.
 - [StaticFieldInitializationAnalyzer.cs](NeoContractAnalyzer/StaticFieldInitializationAnalyzer.cs): This analyzer checks for proper initialization of static fields in smart contracts.
 - [MultipleCatchBlockAnalyzer.cs](NeoContractAnalyzer/MultipleCatchBlockAnalyzer.cs): This analyzer checks for multiple catch blocks in try statements.
+- [SystemDiagnosticsUsageAnalyzer.cs](NeoContractAnalyzer/SystemDiagnosticsUsageAnalyzer.cs): This analyzer detects and reports usage of System.Diagnostics namespace, which is not supported in Neo smart contracts.

 ## How to Use